GoogleChromeLabs/puppy-content/api-instructions.md

     1. Answer the questions in the file's comments.

     1. If you are implementing a spec with multiple interfaces, repeat step 4 for each interface you are adding.
 To reuse the branch created in step 3, use the -r flag.
-For example:<br/>
+For example:

-       `npm run create -- -i `_`interfaceName -r`_<br/>
+       `npm run create -- -i `_`interfaceName -r`_

        If you do not use the -r flag, commit your current branch before repeating.

 1. (Optional) If you want to help DevRel with the interfaces' subpages, rerun the script as many times as needed to create subpages for constructors, event callbacks, methods, and properties.
 We plan to make the sub pages for you; however we're not going to turn down any offer of help.

    Do not do this if you your feature is in a developer trial or an origin trial.

 1. Ensure that all your new files are committed and push your branches to origin.